-Amaze is the peak body for autistic people and their supporters in Victoria.
-Amaze raises awareness and influences positive change for people on the autism spectrum and their families/supporters.
+Amaze has been providing support to autistic people and their families/carers for over 50 years.
+Amaze increases understanding of autism and influences positive change for autistic people and their families/supporters.
 Amaze provides independent, credible information and resources to individuals, families, professionals, government and the wider community.
+Amaze delivers Autism Connect, a free national autism helpline.